flutter/website/animations/hero-animations/index.md

   the code creates the destination route using MaterialPageRoute.
   Pushing the destination route to the Navigator’s stack triggers the animation.
-* The Container positions the PhotoHero in the destinatin route's top-left corner, below the AppBar.
+* The Container positions the PhotoHero in the destination route's top-left corner, below the AppBar.
 * The `onTap()` method for the destination PhotoHero pops the Navigator’s stack, triggering the animation that flies